 Gravel Bike and Cyclocross Frames

-Gravel bike frame designs blend the features of both mountain bikes and road bikes, making them more adaptable for mixed terrains.
-Gravel bikes usually feature a longer wheelbase and slacker angles compared to road bikes to offer more stability and comfort for long rides on mixed terrains.
+Gravel bike designs blend features of both mountain bikes and road bikes, making them more adaptable for mixed terrains.
+They often feature a longer wheelbase and slacker angles compared to road bikes to offer more stability and comfort for long rides on mixed terrains.

 Fork

-The fork is the part of the bike that holds the front wheel in place allowing steering and stability.
-It consists of two blades joined at the top by a fork crow with a steerer tube extending above the crown connecting it to the frame and handlebars via a stem.
+The fork is the part of the bike that holds the front wheel in place, allowing steering and stability.
+IIt consists of two blades joined at the top by a fork crown with a steerer tube extending above the crown to connect it to the frame and handlebars via a stem.
 The bottom of the fork features fork ends holding the wheel either through bolted axles or quick-release skewers.
-Various fork designs including rigid and suspension forks can have a significant influence on the bike’s handling and ride quality.
+Various fork designs, including rigid and suspension forks, can have a significant influence on the bike’s handling and ride quality.

 Rigid Forks

-Does not have any suspension and are generally lighter than suspension forks, making them preferable for riders focused on efficiency and speed.
-Typically more affordable due to having fewer moving parts, this also results in less maintenance and lowered possibility of mechanical failure; making them an attractive option for budget-conscious cyclists and commuters who may encounter harsher weather conditions.
+They do not have any suspension and are generally lighter than suspension forks, making them preferable for riders focused on efficiency and speed.
+Typically more affordable due to having fewer moving parts, this also results in less maintenance and a lowered possibility of mechanical failure, making them an attractive option for budget-conscious cyclists and commuters who may encounter harsher weather conditions.

 Suspension Forks